DirtBagXon/3zb2-zigflag/README.md

 ### ZigMode ZigFlag (Capture and Hold)

-As the original `zigmode` appeared to be buggy and even half implemented, I have made this fun feature \
+As the original `zigmode` appeared to be buggy and only half implemented, I have made this favourite feature \
-a little more enhanced, while keeping the original look and feel of the game.
-Minimal HUD enhancements, \
+a little more refined, whilst keeping the look and feel of the original game.
+A few **simple** HUD enhancements, \
-a timed flag return feature, bot distant spawning and added sound notifications to subtly alter the game \
+an optional flag return feature, optional flagholder frag bonus, flagholder on scoreboard, distant bot spawning \
+and added visual and audio notifications.

-dynamics and improve stability over the original game element.
+These subtly alter the game dynamics and improve on the original element of the modification, IMHO.

 `ZigMode` requires the included `.pak` file and a route chaining file for the map, many popular maps are \
 included, further `.chn` can be created via the mod `chedit` function.